airacommunity/AIRA-User-Guide/B. AIRA Components and System Requirements.md

 | Transform  | Lastly, we initiate the transformation phase.
 Here, we implement the strategies and streamline processes to bring about significant improvements.
 Through automation, AIRA enables businesses to achieve enhanced productivity, reduced manual intervention, and improved outcomes.  |

-## Core Functionalities
+## Core Components

 In AIRA, workflows serve as the backbone of automation, orchestrating seamless processes and optimising efficiency.
-Let's delve into the key functionality that define and elevate the capabilities of AIRA workflows:
+Let's dive into the key Components that define and elevate the capabilities of AIRA workflows:

 | Feature                   | Description                                                                                                                     |